Tim Martin (soccer)

-Tim Martin (born April 12, 1967 in San Jose, California) is a former American soccer defender.
+Tim Martin (born April 12, 1967) is an American former soccer defender.
 Over his twelve-year professional career, he played with numerous teams in six leagues, winning the 1994 U.S. Open Cup with the San Francisco Greek-Americans and the 1991 American Professional Soccer League title with the San Francisco Bay Blackhawks.
 He also earned two caps with the U.S. national team.
 Since retiring from playing in 2000, he has become a college and youth soccer coach.

 Player

 Youth

 Martin began his college career at UC Berkeley in 1986.
 However, he transferred to Fresno State where he would go on to play three season (1987–1989) for the Bulldogs.
 During those three seasons, Martin captained the team and earned honors as the 1989 Big West player of the year, made Big West and Far West Regional First Teams.
 In 1989, he was also selected as an NCAA First Team All-American.
 He finished his career at Fresno State with 25 assists.